Career Timeline of Max Fried: Major Achievements and Milestones

 2019: Moved to Starting Rotation

-During the pandemic-shortened 2020 regular season, Max Fried had a 7–0 win-loss record with a 2.25 ERA.
-He led the major leagues in won-loss percentage (1.000) and pickoffs (4), led the National League in WAR for pitchers (2.9), was 2nd in the NL in Wins Above Replacement.
+During the pandemic-shortened 2020 regular season, Max Fried had a 7–0 win-loss record with a 2.25 ERA and a 1.09 WHIP, leading the major leagues in won-loss percentage.

-In 2020, Max Fried's seven wins were again the second-most in the National League.
+In 2020, Max Fried again achieved the second-most wins in the National League, with seven victories.

 On July 4, 2021, Max Fried had a pinch-hit, walk-off single against the Miami Marlins.